Before we start, let's take a second to think about what we mean by risky play.

 Whenever you're working on risky play, be watchful of your unconscious biases.
 Whether we mean to or not, many people tend to encourage messy, risky little boy adventurers and don't do quite as well with the girls.
 Just watch that you're encouraging all children equally and that you're not complimenting the boys on pushing their boundaries more than you are with the girls.

-For more ideas on how to create a more gender equal environment at your nursery, check out our article with 12 ideas on how to do just that.
-Now, back to those tips.
+For more ideas on how to create a more gender equal environment at your nursery, you might want to read this article on gender exploratory play, and how children learn (or don't learn) bias in early childhood.

 One of the most important things to remember when it comes to risky play in the early years is to trust the children.
 They may be motivated to explore their boundaries but they also know their capacities, often a lot better than you will.
 They know what they're ready for.